kwangure/storables/README.md

     `$usernameCheckStatus` is `"error"` if the validation throws an error.

-    In the above example, `usernameCheckStatus.error` is `"Username is already taken"` if `$usernameCheckStatus === "error"`.
+    In the above example, `usernameCheckStatus.error` is `Error("Username is already taken")` if `$usernameCheckStatus === "error"`.
 It is `null` otherwise.

     Unlike the transformable's `assert`, `check` is not write-blocking.

+    The default/initial value is not validated.
 </details>

 <br>